tpierrain/SmokeMe/README.md

 ```

-### 6. How can I disable the execution of smoke test?
+### 6. How can I disable the execution of all smoke test?

 ```
 Just set false to the "Smoke:IsSmokeTestExecutionEnabled" configuration key (default value is true).